 I once thought there would be no bigger endeavor for me than working as a photojournalist.
 It continues to be my vocation and principal work.
 Now one big endeavor has been joined by another — the shared one of teaching young journalists.

-Kevin Moloney is a 28-year veteran photojournalist with three staff jobs and 20 years as a freelancer under his camera strap.
-For 20 years he has taught three courses in photojournalism at the University of Colorado at Boulder between shooting more than 900 jobs for the New York Times, and hundreds more for the Chicago Tribune, USA Today, US News & World Report and many other international publications.
+Kevin Moloney is a veteran photojournalist with three staff jobs and decades as a freelancer under his camera strap.
+For 21 years he taught three courses in photojournalism at the University of Colorado at Boulder between shooting more than 960 jobs for the New York Times, and hundreds more for the Chicago Tribune, USA Today, US News & World Report and many other international publications.
 Kevin holds a Master of Arts in Digital Media Studies from the University of Denver and a Ph.D. in Technology, Media and Society from the University of Colorado’s interdisciplinary ATLAS Institute.
+He is now a professor of transmedia journalism at the Center for Emerging Media Design and Development at Ball State University.